Raghib syndrome: Signs and symptoms

 The bluish discoloration of the skin, otherwise characterized as cyanosis, is a result of inadequate oxygenation of red blood cells.
 This presents mainly in the skin, nails, lips, or surrounding the eyes of individuals.
 This lack of oxygenation in the bloodstream can also be the cause of symptoms regarding issues with fine motor tasks or cognitive issues.

-Other symptoms of Raghib syndrome are usually classified as a cryptogenic stroke, otherwise known a stroke resulting from an unknown origin.
+Other symptoms of Raghib syndrome are usually classified as a cryptogenic stroke, otherwise known as a stroke resulting from an unknown origin.
 These symptoms can include slurred speech, left-sided facial numbness, and left-handed clumsiness.

 While some of the symptoms of Raghib syndrome can be intense, other individuals might be asymptomatic and unaware they have this congenital heart defect.
 Diagnosis can often be difficult since anomalies may not be noticed until a postmortem evaluation is done.
 Thus, in some instances it may be considered a benign anomaly.

 Impact of cyanosis on a cellular level

 Essentially, the main symptoms making this disease dangerous are a result of a lack of oxygen reaching vital tissues, muscles, and organs.
 Cyanosis is typically classified as having 85% or less oxygen saturation in your bloodstream.
 Typically your blood oxygen saturation levels should fall around 95% or higher.
 Oxygen is used in a number of biological processes throughout your body.
 Perhaps the most vital of these processes is cellular respiration.
 Cells take molecules of glucose and convert them to chemical energy in the form of adenosine triphosphate (ATP).
 During glycolysis, a single molecule of glucose is broken down into two molecules of pyruvate.
 Pyruvate is then converted into acetyl-coenzyme A (acetyl-CoA).
 The Citric acid cycle then takes acetyl-CoA and through a series of reactions generates molecules of NADH and FADH_{2} that are used in the electron transport chain.

-The electron transport chain uses NADH and FADH_{2} to form a proton gradient in the mitochondria that will be used generate ATP.
+The electron transport chain uses NADH and FADH_{2} to form a proton gradient in the mitochondria that will be used to generate ATP.
 Oxygen comes into play in complex IV of the electron transport chain.
 Oxygen is considered the final electron acceptor in this process.
 Essentially, complex IV accepts electrons from cytochrome c, one at a time, and then donates them to oxygen in order to form water.
-During this process, two hydrogen protons are transported into the inter-membrane space of the mitochondria.
+During this process, two hydrogen protons are transported into the intermembrane space of the mitochondria.
 Therefore, oxygen is a vital part of generating energy for cells.